ecmwf/ecflow/docs/client_api/command_internals.rst

             Re queues the specified node(s)
-              If any child of the specified node(s) is in a suspended state, this state is cleared Repeats are reset to their starting values, relative time attributes are reset. arg1 = (optional) [ abort | force ] abort  = re-queue only aborted tasks below node force  = Force the re-queueing even if there are nodes that are active or submitted
+              If any child of the specified node(s) is in a suspended state, this state is cleared Repeats are reset to their starting values, relative time attributes are reset.

+            Argument(s):

+                mode: (optional) [ abort | force ]
+                    # abort  = re-queue only aborted tasks below node
+                    # force  = Force the re-queueing even if there are nodes that are active or submitted
-                     <null> = Checks if any tasks are in submitted or active states below the node
+                    # <null> = Checks if any tasks are in submitted or active states below the node,
+                    #          and if so does nothing.
+Otherwise, re-queues the node.

+                node: path
-                              if so does nothing.
-Otherwise re-queues the node. arg2 = list of node paths.
-The node paths must begin with a leading '/' character
+                    # A space separared list of node paths.
+Paths must begin with a leading '/' character

             Usage: